HighDimensionalEconLab/VarianceComponentsHDFE.jl/README.md

 export PATH="~/vchdfe/bin:$PATH"
 ```

-To sourse the changes in `.bashrc` file, type:
+To source the changes in `.bashrc` file, type:
 ```
 source ~/.bashrc
 ```